cgonc/BLOG/blogv1/_posts/plnotes/2015-01-04-introduction-to-types.markdown

 <br>
 A base types is also an each-of-type.
 A variable which is an each of type contains t1,t2,t3,..., and tn at the same time.
+In each of type the variable actually just have one kind of type however that type can be a multiple pair or something similar.
+I think the main difference will be more clear when defining one-of-type.
 </p>

 # One-of-type #